soohyunkim/CPSC344-Introduction-to-HCI-methods/lecture3.md

         - flexible - can do either controlled or real context
         - rich data
     - __Cons__:
-        -observer's presence can disrupt/influence what is being observed
+        - observer's presence can disrupt/influence what is being observed
         - can be difficult to analyze/reproduce
         - potentially expensive, time consuming
     - __Simple observation__ (direct observation)